Last updated on October 18th, 2022

-In dysfunctional companies, sales and marketing staff blame each other for problems.
+In dysfunctional companies, sales and marketing staff blame each other for their problems.
 Such infighting consumes energy and contributes to lower sales.
-Chief marketing officers (CMOs) sidestep paralyzing internal conflict by taking a proactive approach and engaging the sales leadership with these ten tips.
+A CMO needs to sidestep paralyzing internal conflict by taking a proactive approach and engaging the sales leadership with these ten tips.

 This diagnostic question starts the conversation on a positive note.
 A good answer will be felled with specific examples (e.g., “the marketing automation platform has shortened our sales cycle”).
 A lousy answer will be generic (e.g., “marketing helps us when we ask.”).
 If the VP of sales has less than glowing comments for marketing, use the rest of these tips to improve right away.
 If you get good reviews, share that comment with the marketing team to inspire them.